 - For the Evulz: Blangis actually tells one of his victims "If it were just it would fail to give us an erection."

 - Gorn: This is probably the goriest of all of Sade's work, particularly toward the end.

 - Hollywood Atheist: All four of the libertines are atheists, and have tremendous amounts of scorn towards religion and the very concept of God and a benevolent universe.
 Yes, even the Bishop.

 - The Ingenue: The kidnapped children and three out of four of the wives.
 Julie, the President's wife is a bit more libertine.
 Which is why she survives

 - Karma Houdini: The villains walk away free.

-- Meaningful Nickname: Bum Cleaver.
+- Meaningful Name: Bum Cleaver.
 Three guesses as to why he's called that, and the first two don't count.

 - Parental Incest: Every one of the libertines has had sex with his daughters.